Established: 2008 as Bernard Metrat (previously André Metrat). Family established in Fleurie for generations)

 2022 Chiroubles Constance (stelvin)

-2021 Morgon Terre d’Alizarine (stelvin)
+2022 Morgon Terre d’Alizarine (stelvin)

-A new cuvee from Bernard with this being his first vintage produced.
+A new cuvee from Bernard with this being his second vintage produced.
 From just half a hectare of vines aged more than 70 years old facing full south on sandy granitic soil.
 The name is taken from from a plant that gives a red flower called Alizarine.
 Vinification is made all in cement tanks with 100% whole bunch and indigenous yeasts.
 Deep perfumed aromas with hints of violet and real depth and generosity and soft rich round tannins and exotic spices finishing fresh with balancing acidity.
 Drinking beautifully with fresh bright fruit and a full and deep palate backed by fine silky tannins giving this wine sufficient structure to develop for several years - but why wait when it is drinking so well now.

-2020 Fleurie La Roilette Vieilles Vignes (magnums)
+2022 Fleurie La Roilette Vieilles Vignes (750 + magnums)

 From vines planted 1924 and 1936.
 La Roilette is regarded as one of the best sites in Fleurie, and this old vines cuvee (60-90+ years old vines) is produced from a patch of vines planted in pink granite-clay soil located beside the winery in the northern part of the appellation beside Moulin-a-Vent.
 15% of this cuvee is vinified in barrel (none new) giving extra dimension to its freshness and perfume, will also age for 10+ years.
 This is Gamay at it’s finest and beautifully perfumed best.